 Collection Research & Exhibition Advisory

-Due to the impending Cabot Library renovation project in the Science Center, the CHSI will close for research and teaching until further notice.
+Due to the Cabot Library renovation project in the Science Center, the CHSI will remain closed to research and teaching until further notice.